 Background of the Study

-Tomato (Solanum lycopersicum L.) is known as the most popular home garden and the world's second most consumed vegetable after potatoes (Solanum tuberosum L.), (USDA, 2017).
+Tomato (Solanum lycopersicum L.) is known as the most popular home garden vegetable and the world's second most consumed vegetable after potatoes (Solanum tuberosum L.) (USDA, 2017).

 It belongs to the family Solanaceae, which includes several other commercially important species.
 Tomato is a popular tropical crop that provides numerous nutritional as well as health values which are beneficial to human.
 Tomato contains carotenoids (Van den berg et al., 2000), which are the main source of lycopene, the red coloring pigment in tomato.
 Tomato is considered as one of the world's most important food crops (Frusciante et al., 2000), as well as one of the most researched and commercially available vegetables.
-Its cultivation, however, is mostly limited to cool-mild and dry areas, with some exceptions in hot and dry seasons (Hanson et al, 2001, IFPRI/PBS, 2007).Commercial tomato cultivation in Nigeria is limited to the savannah agro-ecology of the north and a few damp savannah agro-ecologies of the south.
+Its cultivation, however, is mostly limited to cool-mild and dry areas, with some exceptions in hot and dry seasons (Hanson et al, 2001; IFPRI/PBS, 2007).Commercial tomato cultivation in Nigeria is limited to the savannah agro-ecology of the north and a few damp savannah agro-ecologies of the south.
 (Umeh et al, 2002).
 Nigeria, having a population of roughly 160 million people and a tomato production of 1,701,000 tons per year, produces only 5 percent of what China produces and 12 percent of what the United States produces (FAO, 2008), and the demand for fresh tomatoes in Nigeria exceeds supply, especially during the off-season (Tijani, 2001).

 According to IFPRI/PBS(2007), one of the factors that limits production of tomato in Nigeria is the limitation of production to a specific season, which results in times of excess and shortage, resulting in high price of fresh fruits, as well as the cultivation of exotic varieties that are not well adapted to local environmental conditions.
 Poor seed quality, soil fertility, fertilizer usage, insufficient land, poor transportation infrastructure, and insect and disease issues, especially during the wet season, are all potential limits to tomato production (Afolabi and Ayide, 2001), necessitating the development of different agronomic practices that a farmer can easily adopt to improve tomato growth and fresh fruit yields.

-Poultry manure has shown to significantly boost the growth and fruit yields of crops such as okra as reported by Ashraf et al(2016), Ali et al(2014), and Tiamiyu et al(2012), leading to an increase to it being used as a source of nutrients by farmers.
-Poultry manure is a very cheap and effective source of nutrient, especially nitrogen but ready availability remains an important issue since large amounts must be applied to give optimum yield, Mathew et al., 2017).
-Plant residues such as: banana peels (Jonathan et al., 2012), Senna siamea, Leucaena leucocephala and Gliricidia sepium (Akande et al 2010; Olujobi and Ayodele, 2013), sea weeds (Khan et al., 2009), Moringa oleifera (Fahey, 2005) are sources of nutrients needed to improve crop production.
+Poultry manure has shown to significantly boost the growth and fruit yields of crops such as okra as reported by Ashraf et al. (2016), Ali et al. (2014), and Tiamiyu et al. (2012), leading to an increase in its use as a source of nutrients by farmers.
+Poultry manure is a very cheap and effective source of nutrient, especially nitrogen but ready availability remains an important issue since large amounts must be applied to give optimum yield (Mathew et al., 2017).
+Plant residues such as: banana peels (Jonathan et al., 2012), Senna siamea, Leucaena leucocephala and Gliricidia sepium (Akande et al., 2010; Olujobi and Ayodele, 2013), sea weeds (Khan et al., 2009), Moringa oleifera (Fahey, 2005) are sources of nutrients needed to improve crop production.